webpack/webpack.js.org/src/content/guides/asset-modules.md

 Asset Modules is a type of modules that allows to use assets files (fonts, icons, etc) without configuring additional loaders.

-Prior webpack 5 the frontend-developers was using:
+Prior to webpack 5 it was common to use:

 - [`raw-loader`](/loaders/raw-loader) to import any file as a string
 - [`url-loader`](/loaders/url-loader) to inline any file into the bundle as a data-url resource